 - Present information about being sensitive to the needs of interfaith families at meetings of other organizations.

-- Facilitate or co-facilitate workshops for newly married or seriously dating interfaith couples about the role of religion in their lives.
+- Facilitate or co-facilitate workshops for newly married or seriously dating interfaith couples about the role of Jewish religious traditions and practices in their lives.

-- Facilitate IFF’s online classes, currently Raising a Child with Judaism in Your Interfaith Family and Preparing Your Interfaith Family for a Bar or Bat Mitzvah.
+- Facilitate IFF’s classes, currently Raising a Child with Judaism in Your Interfaith Family and Preparing for a Bar or Bat Mitzvah in Your Interfaith Family.
 Use online learning system to spur discussion and engagement by participants.

-- Conduct adult education sessions that help interfaith couples/participants learn about living Jewishly.
+- Conduct adult education sessions that help interfaith couples/participants learn about Jewish religious traditions and practices and living Jewishly.

 - Coordinate and implement recruitment strategies for all workshops and classes.

-- Provide a personal connection and response to inquiries from couples looking for Jewish clergy to officiate at their weddings and other life cycle events.
+- Provide counseling and rabbinic support, including officiation at life cycle events as necessary, to couples looking for Jewish clergy to officiate at their weddings and other life cycle events through IFF’s Jewish Clergy Officiation Referral Service.

 - Develop relationships with rabbis to list on our officiation referral service and on the IFF Network.

-- Work closely with the National Director and Associate Director of InterfaithFamily/Your Community and the other Directors in Boston, Chicago, Los Angeles, Philadelphia and the San Francisco Bay Area.
+- Work closely with the National Director of InterfaithFamily/Your Community and the other IFF/YC local Directors.

-- Be creative in approaching relationship- and community-building; be a “connector”
+- Be creative in approaching relationship- and community-building; approachable manner and strong ability to engage with people; be a “connector”

 - Have an entrepreneurial spirit and mindset